pavan516/daogen/readme.md

 # DaoGen
-DaoGen generates DAO and Entity classes, and many other needed classes, for use with the Nofuzz framework.
+DaoGen generates DAO and Entity classes, and many other needed classes, for use with the Spin framework.